 Whatever preferences you have about your care, it’s a good idea to have a professional you can turn to for advice and support.

-Patients: How do I make my wishes known?
+Patients: How do I make my future medical wishes known?

 Advance care planning starts with a conversation between families and friends which is then written down to ensure your wishes are, as far as possible, respected.

 How do I make an advance care plan?